hao-ai-lab/VideoScience/README.md

 1. data processing to extract from existing VLM reasoning benchmarks: (1) text captions as our prompts; (2) input videos as our first frame and reference ground truth.
 2. more video generation providers (beyond Sora, and Replicate).

+feel free to make your own branch and PR for more features!

 ## Usage

 launch video generation: